reyhan-rahimi/Electronic-library-management/Documentation/Scenario.md

 ### usecases of this system:

-1. adding a membership
+1. creating a new account
-2. canceling a membership
+2. canceling a account
 3. borrowing existing books
 4. Return of borrowed books
 5. Change user information